“Are you sure you’re okay, ma’am?” The policeman was trying to be kind.

-“There’ll be a lot of press speculation.”
-The first policeman said.
+“There’ll be a lot of press speculation,” the first policeman said.
 “We’ve had a lot of calls.
 I suggest you get a legal representative and get a statement drafted.
-Don’t feel you have to answer any calls.”
+Don’t feel you have to answer any questions.”

 “He was in a hotel with his secretary, I believe some sort of business trip.
 She may want to talk to you but perhaps it’s best if you don’t speak straight away.”
 The second policeman was trying to judge if I knew about my husband’s affair.

 “There will have to be an inquest, of course.”
 The first policeman was also watching me carefully.
 “Perhaps you should sit down.”

 I looked at him blankly.
 This was all so unexpected.
 “Would you like a cup of tea or coffee?”
 I asked the police.
 “I’ve got some biscuits in.”